spalamoor39148/MSCS-632-M80-GroupProject/c++_impementation/README_CPP_EXPENSE_TRACKER.md

 - **Filter by Date Range:** Enter start and end dates (YYYY-MM-DD) to view matching expenses.
 - **Summary Report:** See total expenses and subtotals for each category.
 - **Persistence:**
-  - The app automatically loads from `expenses_persistent.csv` or `expenses_persistent.json` (if present) on startup.
+  - The app automatically loads from `expense_tracker_src/expenses_persistent.csv` or `expense_tracker_src/expenses_persistent.json` (if present) on startup.
 If neither exists, you start with an empty list.
   - All changes (add/delete) are auto-saved to the last-used persistent file (CSV or JSON) in `expense_tracker_src/`.
   - You can explicitly save/load to any file (CSV/JSON) via the menu.
-The current file is always shown when viewing expenses.
   - Preload/sample files (`input_data_samples/expenses.csv`, `input_data_samples/expenses.json`) are for demo/preloading only and are never overwritten unless you explicitly save to them.
 - **Sample Preload:**
   - The files in `input_data_samples/` are sample data.
 You can load them at any time to quickly populate the tracker, but they are not used for ongoing persistence unless you explicitly choose to save to them.